ccollicutt/ccollicutt.github.io/_posts/2021-07-30-supply-chain-security-part-1.md

 ## Overview

 There are many pieces to a modern, secure software supply chain.
-I say modern because this series of posts will focus on what it takes to build a secure software supply chain when the target is Kubernetes--and Kubernetes means containers...and containers mean, you guessed it, container images.
+I say modern because this series of posts will focus on what it takes to build a secure software supply chain when the target for runnign these applications is Kubernetes.
+Kubernetes means containers...and containers mean, you guessed it, container images.
+So let's start there.

 ## tl;dr